Geometric Quantum Thermodynamics: Summary and Conclusion

-Rounding out the development, Sec.~\ref{sec:GQT} laid out how to establish quantum thermodynamics on the basis of the geometric formalism.
-Building on Sec.~\ref{sec:Stat_GQM}'s statistical treatment of geometric quantum mechanics, it derived the First and Second Laws of Geometric Quantum Thermodynamics.
-Despite the two results appearing identical to existing ones, derived within standard quantum statistical mechanics, they involve quantities that are genuinely different.
-It is interesting to observe how the fundamental laws appear formalism-independent, yielding functional relations between quantities that must be mutually consistent.
+Leveraging parallels between the geometric formalism and classical mechanics, the statistical treatment of geometric quantum mechanics provides a continuous counterpart of Gibbs ensembles.
+Section~\ref{sec:GQT} laid out how to establish quantum thermodynamics on the basis of the geometric formalism.
+Building on Section~\ref{sec:Stat_GQM}'s statistical treatment of geometric quantum mechanics, it derived the First and Second Laws of Geometric Quantum Thermodynamics.
+Despite the two results appearing identical to the existing laws, derived within standard quantum statistical mechanics, they involve quantities that are genuinely different.
 Understanding how Eqs. (\ref{eq:FirstLaw}), (\ref{eq:Jarzynski}), and (\ref{eq:SecondLaw}) connect to their standard counterparts \cite{Deffner2019} is a challenge that we must leave for the future.
+We note Ref. \cite{Campisi13} obtained a similar result that, lacking the geometric perspective, considered microcanonical and canonical ensembles of pure states, as first advocated by Khinchin \cite{Khin51} and Schr\"odinger \cite{Sch52}.